mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 If there’s something urgent going on at work, just let [teammates know your status](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off#where-to-go-to-see-whos-out).

 For most roles, we require the ability to join meetings between 8am and 1pm California time.
-The exception is people who are dedicated to support in other timezones, or team members that don’t need to be in real-time discussions.
+The exception is people who are dedicated to support in other time zones, or team members that don’t need to be in real-time discussions.

 #### Paid Time Off and Holidays

 Just as flexible as our working hours, learn about our [paid time off and holidays policy and process](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off).
-During Covid, we've also occasionally called a [Family & Friends Day](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off/family-and-friends-day), and will run the majority of the company with the minimal staff needed to meet our service level commitments - and we’ve asked the staff who are on-call, or who choose to work that day, to take an alternate day off.
+During Covid, we've also occasionally called a [Family and Friends Day](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off/family-and-friends-day), and will run the majority of the company with the minimal staff needed to meet our service level commitments.
+Staff who are on-call, or who choose to work that day, can take an alternate day off.

 #### Home Office Benefits